getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

         ```
         These calls bring together the Technical Advisory Board for the ODK suite (@TAB) to discuss roadmaps, working groups, and other issues of technical governance.
 Everyone is welcome to come to these calls, but only TAB members may talk.

-        The calls are held every four weeks in [our Dialpad room](https://meetings.dialpad.com/room/getodk).
-We put the agenda, audio, and transcript of every call [in this document](https://docs.google.com/document/d/1KdUeiryViiPyiG8ajDC_snxSzDBBb-kwNauHvD_chfA).
+        The calls are held every four weeks on [Zoom](https://us06web.zoom.us/j/84959312841?pwd=eEt3a2tKMy9sZG5zQXZBRzhFVThzUT09).
+We put the agenda and recording of every call [in this document](https://docs.google.com/document/d/1KdUeiryViiPyiG8ajDC_snxSzDBBb-kwNauHvD_chfA).

         Our next call will be Wed, ENTER_DATE_ONLY_HERE.
 The meeting time should be shown in your timezone above.